Daour211/reading-notes/201/class-09.md

 **Positioning the marker**: the property “**list-style-position**” used to specify where the marker should appear on the inside or the outside of the box containing the main points.
 It has two values:

  1-	outside: marker will set to the left of the block text.
-(And this is also the default behavior) 2-	inside: marker will set inside the box of text.
+(And this is also the default behavior) <br>
+ 2-	inside: marker will set inside the box of text.

 **List Shorthand**: the property “**list-style**” allows to express/specify the marker’s style, position and image properties in any order. (like it sum up all the pervious properties to be used at one time)

 **Table properties**:
- -	width: set width of the table
+ -	**width**: set width of the table
- -	padding: to set space between each cell’s border and its content
+ -	**padding**: to set space between each cell’s border and its content
- -	text-transform: used to convert the content of the table headings to uppercase
+ -	**text-transform**: used to convert the content of the table headings to uppercase
- -	letter-spacing, font-size:
+ -	**letter-spacing, font-size**: to  add additional styling to the content of the table headers
- -	border-top, border-bottom: set borders for the table headers above and below.
+ -	**border-top, border-bottom**: set borders for the table headers above and below.
- -	text-align to align the writing to left or right of table cells
+ -	**text-align**: to align the writing to left or right of table cells
- -	background-color: change background color of the alternating rows
+ -	**background-color**: change background color of the alternating rows
- -	hover: to highlight table row when a mouse goes over it
+ -	**hover**: to highlight table row when a mouse goes over it

-**Border on empty cell**: using the property “empty-cell” to specify whether the border of an empty cell should be show or not.
+**Border on empty cell**: using the property “**empty-cell**” to specify whether the border of an empty cell should be show or not.
 It takes 3 values:

- -	show: show border of any empty cell
+ -	**show**: show border of any empty cell
- -	hide: hide border of any empty cell
+ -	**hide**: hide border of any empty cell
- -	inherit: If you have one table nested inside another, the inherit value instructs the table cells to obey the rules of the containing table.
+ -	**inherit**: If you have one table nested inside another, the inherit value instructs the table cells to obey the rules of the containing table.

 **Gaps between cells**: we have two properties for this:

- -	The first one is “border-spacing” used to control the space between adjacent cells.
+ -	The first one is “**border-spacing**” used to control the space between adjacent cells.
 The value of this property usually in pixels and we can set two values for vertical and horizontal.
- -	The second property “border-collapse” has two values:
+ -	The second property “**border-collapse**” has two values:
- -collapse: Borders are collapsed into a single border where possible.
+ -**collapse**: Borders are collapsed into a single border where possible.
- -separate: Borders are detached from each other.
+ -**separate**: Borders are detached from each other.

 **Styling Text inputs**: most common properties used with text input: